Think in Coin | DEV Docs

 A contract is a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.
 Contract accounts are able to pass messages between themselves as well as doing practically Turing complete computation.
 Contracts live on the blockchain in a Ethereum-specific binary format called Ethereum Virtual Machine (EVM) bytecode.

-Contracts are typically written in some high level language such as Solidity and then compiled into bytecode to be uploaded on the blockchain.
+Contracts are typically written in some high level language such as and then compiled into bytecode to be uploaded on the blockchain.

 See also

-Dapp development resources lists the integrated development environments, developer tools that help you develop in these languages, offering testing, and deployment support among other features.
+lists the integrated development environments, developer tools that help you develop in these languages, offering testing, and deployment support among other features.

 Ethereum high level languages